VoxeLibre/VoxeLibre/README.md

 This game is currently in **beta** stage.
 It is playable, but not yet feature-complete.
 Backwards-compability is not entirely guaranteed, updating your world might cause small bugs.
-If you want to use the development version of MineClone2 in production, the master branch is usually relatively stable.
+If you want to use the development version of VoxeLibre in production, the master branch is usually relatively stable.

 The following main features are available: